Summer in Paradise: Reception

 Summer in Paradise was received very poorly commercially and critically.
-Described by Blender as a "train wreck", the album is the only Beach Boys studio album that failed to make Billboards Top Pop Albums chart; it reportedly sold fewer than 1000 copies on its release, making it the Beach Boys album with by far the poorest commercial sales performance.
+The album is the only Beach Boys studio album that failed to make Billboards Top Pop Albums chart; it reportedly sold fewer than 1,000 copies on its release, making it the Beach Boys album with by far the poorest commercial sales performance.
 The poor sales of the US release reportedly contributed to independent distributor Navarre becoming bankrupt.
 Navarre and EMI each only issued one print run of the album on CD.
 It has been out of print since its initial release and has since become a collector's item.
 A large number of unsold copies of the album were unloaded when the QVC network bundled them with the Good Vibrations: Thirty Years of the Beach Boys CD box set in 1993.
+Other copies were soon destroyed following the album's severe commercial failure.